bcnataly/data-analyst-portfolio-nataly/README.md

 ## 📁 Projects

 ### 1. Marketing Data Analysis – Python
 - **Description:** This project involves cleaning, exploring, transforming, and visualizing a dataset.
-Data manipulation techniques are applied with Pandas, and customized visualizations are generated with Matplotlib and Seaborn to uncover patterns and insights.
-The project's objective is to identify customers with the greatest potential for conversion.
+Data manipulation techniques are applied with Pandas, and customized visualizations are generated with Matplotlib and Seaborn to uncover patterns and insights.The objective of the project is to identify customers with the highest potential conversion rate.

 - 🔗 [View Project Folder](https://github.com/bcnataly/data-analyst-portfolio-nataly/tree/main/1_Project_Python)